Remembering Estonia’s Second World War refugees

-In the autumn of 1944, fearful of the advancing Red Army, approximately 80,000 Estonians left their country behind and escaped to Germany and Sweden, later moving also to the UK, the US, Canada and Australia; it’s time to look back and remember the plight of our Estonian parents and grandparents who fled their homeland to escape the terror and brutality of the Soviet occupation.*
+In the autumn of 1944, as the Red Army advanced, around 80,000 Estonians fled their homeland, first seeking refuge in Germany and Sweden before many resettled in the United Kingdom, the United States, Canada and Australia; it is time to reflect on the plight of our parents and grandparents who escaped the terror and brutality of Soviet occupation.*

-Many countries generously opened their doors to take in these refugees who went on to lead productive lives in their new adopted countries.
+Many nations generously opened their doors, and these refugees went on to build productive lives in their new adopted countries.

 In 1944, tens of thousands of people were desperate to get onto any ship that stayed afloat, including tiny wooden fishing boats, to flee war-ravaged Estonia.
 Photo courtesy of the National Archives of Estonia.